alkatrazstudio/gottext/README.md

 ### Speed

-GotText is 50-90% faster than gettext in some synthetic tests.
+GotText is 50% faster than gettext in some synthetic tests.
+See the [benchmark section](#benchmark) below for more details.

 ### Extra features